 Picture Greece, and what do you see?
 Sun-baked white sand beaches, sparkling turquoise ocean and queues of overheated tourists queuing for ferries?
 You're not alone.
-While the multi-island nation – spread out as it is across the Mediterranean – is undoubtedly a summer favourite, there’s a whole lot to explore in the wintertime too.
+While the multi-island nation – spread out across the Agean – is undoubtedly a summer favourite, there’s a whole lot to explore in the wintertime too.
 Pack your scarf and your history books and get ready to see a new side to the country.
 Here’s why a trip to Greece in winter makes a whole lot of sense.

 Explore ancient and modern in Athens

 Athens in June or July is something you never forget.
-The intense heat can make slogging round the Acropolis more of an endurance sport than a entertaining excursion.
+The intense heat can make slogging round the Acropolis more of an endurance sport than an entertaining excursion.
 In winter, there’s a fraction of the tourists and you won’t get sunstroke as soon as you start the climb.
 Greek weather in December and January is still pleasant, with daytime highs of around 12ºC, and frequent sunny days.

 Thinking of planning a trip to Greece?
 We can help!
 Try our new Rough Guides tailor-made travel service and enjoy a custom trip designed just for you by a vetted local expert.

 The Acropolis in all its glory © Lambros Kazan/Shutterstock